-Wow!
-What a great all-rounder of an Engineering subject.
-This subject gives students the opportunity to develop skills in the Mechanical Engineering trade.
-Students will learn to use a range of hand and power tools including the operation of complex machines to construct their practical models with precision.
-The use of precision measuring tools will be used throughout the construction.
-Drawing interpretation will be a major focus, along with the designing process.
-This subject will help students to develop skills that will be valuable if they are interested in VET Engineering as a future pathway.
+This subject gives students the opportunity to develop skills with engineering and fabrication trades.
+Within the engineering module, students will learn to use a range of hand and power tools including the operation for complex machines to construct their products with precision.
+The use of precision measuring tools will be used throughout construction.
+Drawing interpretation will be a major focus, along with the design process.